llorracc/as.180.369/materials/pitch/README.md

 **Homework**
 - Choose a topic for your pitch
+- Please view the JEP shared library (Journal of Economic Perspectives, 2022-Q2 through 2024-Q3).
+[JEP](https://paperpile.com/shared/JEP-Master-fXGs~p9Z6QT2ibDfuw3nruw)
+    - You should be able to see the entire set of issues through that shared library.
+These papers will help guide you towards picking a topic, but you are welcome to use other sources in addition to this.
+- To get started on building your own Paperpile library, I’ve assigned you a specific issue of JEP.
+Please make sure to save all of the papers from this issue into your personal Paperpile library.
+To do this, you can drag the subfolder from the "Shared with me" section on the left side of the screen up to the "My library" section.
 - Prepare a markdown file in your contrib folder with your thoughts on the topic and what your initial hypothesis for the relationship is.
 Write two paragraphs.
 - You are welcome to use resources like ChatGPT for this assignment.